K-5 Reading Center

-Capital's Education Department sponsors reading tutoring sessions and remediation for students in grades kindergarten through 12 at the Reading Center.
+Capital's School of Education sponsors remedial reading tutoring sessions for students who are struggling in the reading process in grades kindergarten through 5 at the Reading Center.
 These sessions are conducted by upper-level Capital students who are majoring in education under the skillful leadership and supervision of an on-site professor.
 The Reading Center started in 1976 and was funded by the Martha Holden Jennings Foundation.
-In its 40 year existence, the Reading Center has served over 2,000 students.
+In its 40+ year existence, the Reading Center has served over 2,000 students.

 What We Do at the Reading Center